grannycart/by-sound-alone_source/README.md

-README.md
-Last modified: Sun May 02, 2021  11:22AM

 # Sub World Book 1 Manuscript
 * By Mort Rye

 ## How to read it:
-* Available for purchase on Amazon kindle:
+* Available on github pages here:
-	* {url}
+	*
 * Or, compile from this source code using pandoc.
 	* (Or just read the markdown, available in source.)